JamesNewton/git-ref/README.md

 made to a file.
 This must be separate from the file itself, since only the currently checked out version of the file data will be in the file.
 <P>
-Note that files in the folder are NOT automatically commited to the repo, nor will they be included in a commit.
+Note that files in the folder are NOT automatically committed to the repo, nor will they be included in a commit.
 You have to <B>stage</B> files to be<B> tracked</B>, and <I>then</I> <B>commit</B> them.
 Staged files are going to be version tracked.
 Keeping them separate from other files provides a